hyperoceanic/marks-docs/docs/People/onboarding.md

 For many years I was a contractor which meant joining new organizations quite frequently.
 I had a mixed bag of onboarding experiences during that time, and generally the subsequent work experience followed the impression gained during onboarding.

-As a tech/team lead or scrum master I've been on the other side of the equation a few times as well, bringing in a mix of junior, senior and contract developers and testers into my team and the organisation I was working for.
+As a tech/team lead or scrum master I've been on the other side of the equation a few times as well, bringing in a mix of junior, senior and contract developers and testers into my team and the organization I was working for.

 I have tried to do a decent job and got some recognition for the quality of onboarding my teams provided, especially for recent graduates and new entrants to the industry*